adrienverge/yamllint/docs/configuration.rst

 Configuration
 =============

-yamllint uses a set of *rules* to check sources files for problems.
+yamllint uses a set of :doc:`rules <rules>` to check sources files for problems.
 Each rule is independent from the others, and can be enabled, disabled or tweaked.
 All these settings can be gathered in a configuration file.

 To use a custom configuration file, use the ``-c`` option: